fskhri/Internet-Download-Manager-Crack/README.md

 # How to use?
-Run with Run as administrator and press number 1 or number 2 it's up to you
+1. Run with Run as administrator and press number 1 or number 2 it's up to you
+2. Double Click Settings.Anti.Notif.Update.reg And KeyReg.reg After Patch

 Use IDM forever without cracking.
 If you can, [buy a license](https://secure.internetdownloadmanager.com/buy_idm.html) to support the developer